“Give Someone a Nudge”: Meaning & Usage of This English Idiom

 “Nudging” in some cultures involves a playful elbow tap, while in others it is simply a verbal cue.
 Recognizing these variations can enrich your awareness of global communication styles.

-Understanding the Literal vs. Idiomatic Meaning
+Literal vs. Idiomatic Meaning

 Even the simplest phrases can become perplexing when translated literally.
 Let’s break down the difference: